 WMI groups contain the WMI items that you'll want the Discovery Services scan to find.
 From the WMI > WMI groups folder, you can view existing WMI groups and configure new ones.
 To populate a new WMI group, expand the WMI classes or WMI groups folder, select a WMI item, then drag and drop it into the new group folder you've created.

 A remote scanner is a device that offloads the scanning process from the core server.
 It can run a complete network scan and is most useful for scanning subnets that are not accessible from the core.

 Remote scanners receive the scan configurations (that you create in the final task below) from the core server and run them every 24 hours by default.
 For a device to be a remote scanner, it must have two agents deployed to it: the Ivanti agent and the Ivanti Data Analytics Discovery Services Remote Agent.

-The Ivanti Data Analytics Discovery Services Remote Agent installs with Data Analytics as a scheduled task and is available to deploy to devices from the Scheduled Tasks tool.
+The Ivanti Data Analytics Discovery Services Remote Agent installs with Data Analytics as a distribution package and is available to deploy to devices from the Scheduled Tasks tool.
 For the agent to run successfully, devices must already be in the inventory database.
 You can deploy the agent to as many devices as needed.